Chinese city swabs freshly caught seafood for Covid-19 - KTVZ

 “It is 100 or 1,000 times more possible that these fishermen got infected by other fishermen.
 There’s no evidence that the fish can transmit the virus,” he said.

-Chinese officials have previously blamed the country’s Covid-19 outbreaks on a variety of imports, including frozen seafood.
+Chinese officials have previously blamed the country’s Covid-19 outbreaks on a variety of imports, including frozen seafood, suggesting that people could have become sick after handling contaminated packaging.

 However, since 2020 the World Health Organization has maintained that there is no evidence people can catch Covid from food or food packaging.
 And in January 2022, the Centre for Animal Health and Welfare at the City University of Hong Kong said the risk of getting Covid from animals was “negligible.”